Physician Assistant Prescriptive Authority Application

 Positive Responses - If you have answered any of the questions on the application “yes” you must submit a notarized affidavit detailing the occurrence/situation, the outcome, date of occurrence, if it is a malpractice payment include the amount paid on your behalf.
 If applicable, please submit copies of all court documents and/or arrest records.
 Letters from attorneys or insurance companies are not accepted in lieu of your statement, however they may be included with your statement.

-Supervisory Agreement - The agreement must meet the requirements stated in IC 25-27.5-5-2.
-The Supervising Physician shall submit a description of the exact privileges and tasks the physician assistant shall be performing under the physician’s supervision.
-The supervisory agreement shall be specific to the physician assistant being hired “i.e. John Brown, PA will be responsible for…” In addition give a detailed description of the process maintained for evaluation of the physician assistant’s performance.
-Also include a description of procedures for dealing with emergencies.
-The supervisory agreement must be completely typed, on letterhead, and signed by both the physician and physician assistant.
-The supervisory agreement must also include a list of classifications of medications the physician assistant is delegated to prescribe and a description of protocols used in the practice.
+Collaborative Agreement - The agreement must meet the requirements stated in IC 25-27.5-5-2.
+The Collaborating Physician shall submit a description of the exact privileges and tasks the physician assistant shall be performing under the physician’s collaboration.
+The collaborating agreement shall be specific to the physician assistant being hired “i.e. John Brown, PA will be responsible for…” Also include a description of procedures for dealing with emergencies.
+The collaborative agreement must be completely typed, on letterhead, and signed by both the physician and physician assistant.
+The collaborative agreement must also include a list of classifications of medications the physician assistant is delegated to prescribe and a description of protocols used in the practice.
 Protocols to be used for physician assistant prescribing may include clinical practice guidelines, reference texts, or other sources.
-You are also required to specifically list all locations that the supervising physician and physician assistant will practice.

 If you are seeking to prescribe non-controlled substances, you must specifically state this in your agreement.
 Example: "The physician assistant will only be prescribing non-controlled substances."

-A supervising physician or physician designee shall review all patient encounters not later than 10 days after the PA has seen the patient.
+A collaborating physician or physician designee shall review all patient encounters not later than 10 days after the PA has seen the patient.

-- Subsequent years- percentage supervising physician determines to be reasonable as stated in supervisory agreement
+- Subsequent years- percentage collaborting physician determines to be reasonable as stated in the collaborative agreement

 Controlled Substance Registration - If you are going to prescribe, dispense or administer controlled substances you must also apply for a Controlled Substance Registration.
 Please review the Controlled Substance Registration instructions.
 If you already have authority to prescribe legend drugs, you will need to submit an updated practice agreement indicating your authority prescribe controlled substances with the CSR.